101 Planners

 Making reading and writing enjoyable

-Unlike school work, journaling is something your child can do just for themselves.
+Unlike schoolwork, journaling is something your child can do just for themselves.
 This is one of the most important benefits of journaling for kids.
 If your child sees these skills as work, they won’t want to do them.

 But, journaling can teach them that it’s fun to write and to express themselves.
 This in turn makes it more likely they will use these skills often in the future.